 This online program is designed for students who have previously completed a MACTE-accredited Montessori teaching credential.
 If you have not yet completed a credential, consider St. Kate's elementary-level Montessori certification program, offered at the graduate level, or the early childhood Montessori certification program, offered at the undergraduate level.

 To be considered for admission, applicants must meet the following requirements:

-A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
+Grade Point Average: A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
 If the applicant's GPA is less than 3.0, an explanatory statement should be submitted that addresses any factors that influenced previous academic performance, and how the applicant plans to ensure future academic success.
 If you are unsure of your cumulative GPA, please use these instructions as a guide to help you determine if an explanatory statement is necessary.

 - Reflect on your experiences in Montessori education

 - Identify your goals for personal and professional growth